 Supervisory authority/ies: one or more authorities responsible for ensuring compliance with the provisions of the Convention as incorporated by the Applicable law.
+[Source: Article 15 of the Convention]

 Third party beneficiary: the Data subject whose Personal data have been transferred under these Clauses.